Boost your understanding of California Penal Code Section 29800: Felon in Possession of a Firearm right here.

 - If they are addicted to narcotic drugs

-Misdemeanors That Can Lead to PC 29800 Charges
+Misdemeanors that Can Lead to PC 29800 Charges

 Not all misdemeanor convictions in California will result in the revocation of an individual’s gun rights.
 Generally, the court system in California only revokes gun rights if an individual is convicted of a misdemeanor for: